ferewi/tf-laplace/README.md

 [![Build Status](https://travis-ci.com/ferewi/tf-laplace.svg?branch=main)](https://travis-ci.com/ferewi/tf-laplace)

 ## Description
-This library implements three Laplace approsimation methods to approximate the true posterior distribution over the weights of a neural network.
+This library implements three Laplace approximation methods to approximate the true posterior distribution over the weights of a neural network.
 It is similar to this [implementation for PyTorch](https://github.com/DLR-RM/curvature) of [[2]](#ref2).

-The library implements three approximations to the Fisher Information Matrix:
+The library, located in the `laplace` package, implements three approximations to the Fisher Information Matrix:

 1. Diagonal (DiagFisher) [[3]](#ref3)
 2. Block-Diagonal (BlockDiagFisher)
 3. KFAC (KFAC) [[1]](#ref1) [[4]](#ref4) [[5]](#ref5)

-This library can be  used with any Tensorflow 2 sequential model.
-So far, the approximation only considers Dense and Convolutional layers.
+Furthermore, it implements a sampler for each approximation to sample weights from the approximated posterior distribution.
+The library can be used with any Tensorflow 2 sequential model.
+So far, the approximations only considers Dense and Convolutional layers.

+The `experiments` package contains code related to the experiments in `experiments.py`.

 ## Install